 The ones that `floated' paid astonishingly high dividends until World War I ended the boom.
 Austin Scales told me that he invested $3000 in a Bedeque fox company early in the boom and his dividends were never less than $6500 a year.
 The madness of this wild scramble for equity in the silver fox business becomes more apparent when you realize that the largest of these incorporated fox companies had no more than five pairs of breeders and the majority much less.

 The December 1914 issue of the Silver Black Fox devoted a page to these earnings under the heading of 1914 Dividends Paid and Declared.
-"The most interesting feature of any business, at least to the stock holder, is the payment of dividends.
+"The most interesting feature of any business, at least to the stockholder, is the payment of dividends.
 Taking it as a whole the fox companies have paid and will pay good substantial dividends this year.
-Owing to the fact that extensions were given in many instances to purchasers of foxes, companies have had to pay in installments.
-From information at hand we are assured that the stockholders in the various fox companies are more than satisfied with the dividends they are receiving, at a time when almost every other form of investment is not paying at all.
+Because extensions were given in many instances to purchasers of foxes, companies have had to pay in instalments.
+From the information at hand, we are assured that the stockholders in the various fox companies are more than satisfied with the dividends they are receiving, at a time when almost every other form of investment is not paying at all.
 We give below a list of the companies that have so far either paid or declared dividends; we learn, however, that quite a number more will pay their dividends after the first of the year.

-The Murray Harbour Black Fox Co. - 30% and expects to be able to pay a further amount of 30 to 35% in the near future.
+The Murray Harbour Black Fox Co. - 30% and expects to be able to pay a further amount of 30 to 35% shortly.